andrewbayly/andrewbayly.github.io/_posts/2022-09-04-irreptile-orders-of-the-R-hexomino.md

-In <link 1> Erich Friedman asks what are the possible orders of polyomino irreptiles.
+In [Math Magic August 2010](https://erich-friedman.github.io/mathmagic/0810.html) Erich Friedman asks what are the possible orders of polyomino irreptiles.
 I contributed to the solution presented on that page, and presented here is an expanded version of my findings.

 To recap, a polyomino is a reptile if it can be tiled with smaller copies of itself, all the same size.
 The R-hexomino is a reptile, and its minimal